Frequently Asked Questions (regarding staff applications)

 2. Does Culver hire international (non-US Citizen) staff members?

 Culver has a large population of international campers and students which is why we truly value our international staff who bring with them language skills and cultural knowledge that significantly help to ensure our international campers and students are comfortable in their new environment.
 On the average, Culver hires approximately 50 international staff each summer.
-Non-US citizens require a J1 work visa to legally work in the US, and Culver helps our international staff with their visa application through a company called 3 Adventures.
+Non-US citizens require a J1 work visa to legally work in the US, and Culver helps our international staff with their visa application through a company called International Exchange of North American (formerly 3 Adventures).

 Culver is one of the few camps that picks up the $400 visa processing fee for our international staff, and may be the only camp in the U.S. that pays our international staff the same wage as their domestic counterparts.
 For this reason, and unlike the answer to question 1 above, Culver does tend to lean heavily toward hiring international staff who do have some Culver background.
 In addition, all staff members who work under a J1 visa must be 18 years old.